-Agricultural chemicals may be purchased in various concentrations and forms (liquid, powder, granules, pellets and so on), depending on their intended use.
+Agricultural chemicals may be purchased in various concentrations and forms (such as liquids, powders, granules and pellets), depending on their intended use.
 Many of the more potent chemicals require the farmer to have completed chemical training to enable purchase and use.

 Commonly used agrichemicals include: